jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-04-set-up-taranis-x-lite/index.md

 ![betaflight receiver tab](set-up-taranis-x-lite-23.png)

-And if you have already setup switches in the `MIXER` screen in your radio to correspond to Channel 5 and Channel 6, you can set up your arming switch and a flight modes switch in the `Modes` tab in Betaflight.
+And if you have already set up switches in the `MIXER` screen in your radio to correspond to Channel 5 and Channel 6, you can set up your arming switch and a flight modes switch in the `Modes` tab in Betaflight.
 AUX1 = Channel 5 and AUX2 = Channel 6.

 ![betaflight modes tab](set-up-taranis-x-lite-24.png)